toshipon/cursor-documentation-rag-mcp/memory-bank/docker_progress.md

 ### Additional Features

 - [ ] Add support for incremental updates to vector database
+- [x] Integrated Qdrant as the primary vector database for improved scalability and performance
 - [ ] Implement vector database sharding for larger datasets
 - [ ] Add monitoring dashboards with Prometheus/Grafana
 - [ ] Implement user authentication and API keys